Hezbollah: Views of foreign legislators

-J. Gresham Barrett brought up legislation in the U.S. House of Representatives which, among other things, referred to Hezbollah as a terrorist organization.
-Congress members Tom Lantos, Jim Saxton, Thad McCotter, Chris Shays, Charles Boustany, Alcee Hastings, and Robert Wexler referred to Hezbollah as a terrorist organization in their speeches supporting the legislation.
+J. Gresham Barrett brought up legislation in the US House of Representatives which, among other things, referred to Hezbollah as a terrorist organisation.
+Congress members Tom Lantos, Jim Saxton, Thad McCotter, Chris Shays, Charles Boustany, Alcee Hastings, and Robert Wexler referred to Hezbollah as a terrorist organisation in their speeches supporting the legislation.
 Shortly before a speech by Iraqi Prime Minister Nouri al-Maliki, U.S. Congressman Dennis Hastert said, "He [Maliki] denounces terrorism, and I have to take him at his word.
-Hezbollah is a terrorist organization."
+Hezbollah is a terrorist organisation."

-In 2011, a bipartisan group of members of Congress introduced the Hezbollah Anti-Terrorism Act.
-The act ensures that no American aid to Lebanon will enter the hands of Hezbollah.
+In 2011, a bipartisan group of members of US Congress introduced the Hezbollah Anti-Terrorism Act.
+The act ensures that no US aid to Lebanon will enter the hands of Hezbollah.
 On the day of the act's introduction, Congressman Darrell Issa said, "Hezbollah is a terrorist group and a cancer on Lebanon.
 The Hezbollah Anti-Terrorism Act surgically targets this cancer and will strengthen the position of Lebanese who oppose Hezbollah."

-In a Sky News interview during the 2006 Lebanon war, British MP George Galloway said that Hezbollah is "not a terrorist organization".
+In a Sky News interview during the 2006 Lebanon war, British MP George Galloway said that Hezbollah is "not a terrorist organisation".

 Former Swiss member of parliament, Jean Ziegler, said in 2006: "I refuse to describe Hezbollah as a terrorist group.
 It is a national movement of resistance."